To apply for any position, please send your resume to hr@habitathillsborough. org.

 Work Environment:

-The work environment characteristics described here are representative of those an associate encounters while performing the essential functions of this job in an office.
-This role routinely uses standard office equipment such as computers, printers, copiers, phones, tablets, filing cabinets, and fax machines.
+The work environment characteristics described here are representative of those that an associate encounters while performing the essential functions of this job in an office.
+This role routinely uses standard office equipment such as computers, printers, copiers, phones, tablets, filing cabinets, and fax machines and driving to monitor property maintenance and site development/pre-construction activities at jobsites.

 Physical Demands: